monsterlady/ZombieNPC/README.md

 ## What is this Project?

 It is a simple implementation of an :robot: A.I. behaviour :suspect:, by using the 'State Pattern' and State Machines in Unity3D :video_game: and C#.
-It is fully based on two great Blog Articles written by the excellent Tutor:
+It is fully based on two great Blog Articles on internets.
-:necktie: Jason Weimann, of unity3d.college.

 ### 1- Unity3D AI with State Machine (FSM), Drones, and Lasers!:gun: